Nandostream11/Mail-Automation/README.md

-#📬 Gmail Draft Sender Automation
+# Gmail Draft Sender Automation📬
 This project allows you to send formatted Gmail draft emails to a list of recipients using Python and the Gmail API.
 It maintains the original formatting and content of your Gmail draft and sends it to emails listed in an Excel sheet.

 ##🚀 Features